Accords nouveaux

 The usual guitar tuning - but we also know over thirty scordaturas - comes in three variants, which differ in the octave allocation of the 4th and 5th course:

 a) the conventional tuning with the 4th and 5th courses tuned 'normally': e1-hh-gg-dd1-Aa.
 This tuning is the basis for most books in rasgueado style and is often used when the guitar plays 'normal' basso continuo.
+(Listed as Stringing C in James Tyler's "A Guide to Playing the Baroque Guitar" [see literature at the bottom].)

-c) re-entrant tuning with the two high-octave courses 4 and 5: e1-hh-gg-d1d1-aa
+c) re-entrant tuning with the two high-octave courses 4 and 5: e1-hh-gg-d1d1-aa.
+(Listed as Stringing A in Tyler.)

 Today it is often claimed that the 3rd course was equipped with an octave string.
-This is feasible in the age of nylon strings (and thus proven by ""historical"" recordings), but simply unthinkable against the background of the orientation of the instrument size according to the breaking point of the string material, which was the norm for plucked instruments until the 18th century: After all, the octave string would be a g' - i.e. a minor third higher than the string to which the break point and thus the string length refers.
+This is feasible in the age of nylon strings (and thus proven by ""historical"" recordings), but simply unthinkable against the background of the orientation of the instrument size according to the breaking point of the string material, which was the norm for plucked instruments until the 18th century: After all, the octave string would be a g' - i.e. a minor third higher than the string to which the breaking point and thus the string length refers.
 You should also read the articles by Lex Eisenhardt and Monica Hall (see literature), which suggest that this is a misinterpretation of two treatises.

 Not every guitar book contains tuning information.
 And in many sources the tuning indications are ambiguous.